Women’s Lions sponsors will provide funding to avoid imbalance

 Despite the name ‘Levelling the Playing Field’ and fact England are already the richest women’s rugby nation, the will still receive some money which it plans to use on ‘Player Development Groups’, boosting the overall player experience journey and increasing the targeted skill development of players coming through the pathway.

-The Irish Rugby Football Union has elected to use the funds to host additional women’s U18 and U20 camps and training matches to accelerate player development, and will also work with to identify future talent and unearth potential high-performance players.
+The Irish Rugby Football Union has elected to use the funds to host additional women’s U18 and U20 camps and training matches to accelerate player development, and will also work with universities to identify future talent and unearth potential high-performance players.

 The Union (WRU) will strengthen its women’s pathway coaching staff with five new members including a set-piece coach and a specialist skills coach.
 The WRU will also invest in talent identification programmes and initiatives to engage Welsh qualified talent based outside of Wales, much like their “Welsh Exiles” scheme for boys.